 I’m in a job where the word ‘revision’ makes you roll your eyes and want to yell aww man!
 That’s only because it requires changes and doing things over again.
 No biggie unless it comes at the end of the day on a Friday.
 Booo!
 However ‘revisions’ don’t have to be a bad thing.
 For example, having to revising a term paper or a few chapters in your book can lead to a better grade or a bestseller.

 When it comes to food, a revision sometimes may just be a necessary thing.
 Case in point?
-The following is a recipe I posted on the website onhergame in 2012.
-I was able to eat gluten then but now my stomach has become a bit sensitive to breads and pastas.
+The following is a recipe I posted on the website onhergame, but now my stomach has become a bit sensitive to breads and pastas.